kirti2818/nordstrom-clone/README.md

 -   whole website is fully Responsive.
 -   Landing Page & Footer.
 -   Login and Signup Page with React and Redux.
--   Product Filters Based on Brand and Discount
 -   Product Details in brief manner.
 -   Product Sorting Based on Price.
 -   Add Item to Cart